billsioros/MPIsuite/README.md

 * an array named **VALUES**, containing the values that macro **MACRO** should receive in different runs.

 You can optionally define **MPIS_ENABLE_PROFILING** and/or **MPIS_LINK_OPENMP**,
 in order to bypass confirmation on the corresponding compilation step.
+These can be globally defined, as well, in _~/.mpirc_.

 ## **Example**